 Now that we have detailed the conditions for regions of spacetime to be directly reconstructable, we must determine a measure of "how much" spacetime is reconstructable.
-This allows us to see the loss of spacetime in the limit of states becoming typical.
-In the language of information theory, we are analyzing the size of the code subspace [17] on each background.
-A natural measure of this may be related to the spacetime volume of the reconstructable region.
-Without any symmetry, we do not expect any spacetime region to be directly reconstructed from a single leaf of a screen.
-However, in the case of (d+1)-dimensional flat FRW spacetimes, we see that a codimension-0 region can be reconstructed from a single leaf because of the high degree of symmetry.
-Furthermore, in any static spacetime, all HRRT surfaces anchored to one leaf live in the same time slice in the bulk, and hence their intersections reconstruct a codimension-1 surface of the bulk.
+This will allow us to see the loss of spacetime in the limit of states becoming typical.
+In the context of quantum error correction [17], we are attempting to quantify the factorization of the code subspace, e.g. how many dangling bulk legs exist in a tensor network representation of the code [23,24].
+We expect the spacetime volume of the reconstructable region to be indicative to this property, and we will use it in our subsequent analyses.
+The bulk spacetime directly reconstructable from a single leaf depends on features of the bulk, for example, the existence of shadows and time dependence.
+In the case of (d + 1)-dimensional flat FRW spacetimes, we find that a codimension-0 region can be reconstructed from a single leaf.
+On the other hand, in any static spacetime, all HRRT surfaces anchored to one leaf live in the same time slice in the bulk, and hence their intersections reconstruct a codimension-1 surface of the bulk.
 This is the case in an AdS black hole.

-The dependence of the directly reconstructable region on the symmetries of particular spacetime of interest may seem to cause issues when trying to compare the loss of spacetime in different systems.
+The discrepancy of the dimensions of the directly reconstructable regions for different spacetimes of interest may seem to cause issues when trying to compare the loss of spacetime in these systems.
 Namely, it seems difficult to compare the loss of reconstructable spacetime in Schwarzschild-AdS as we increase the black hole mass to the loss of spacetime in the $w \to -1$ limit of flat FRW spacetimes.
 However, in all cases, the spacetime region directly reconstructable from a small time interval in the boundary theory is codimension-0.
 We can then examine the relative loss of spacetime in both cases (black hole horizon approaching the boundary in AdS space and $w \to -1$ in FRW spacetimes) by taking the ratio of the volume of the reconstructable region to the reconstructable volume of some reference state (e.g. pure AdS and flat FRW with some fixed $w \neq -1$).
-In static spacetimes, this will reduce to a ratio of the spatial volumes reconstructed from single leaves.
+In static spacetimes, this will reduce to a ratio of the spatial volumes reconstructed on a codimension-1 slice, allowing us to consider only the volume of regions reconstructed from single leaves.